swatchpeter/swatchpeter/README.md

 - 👋 Hi, I’m @swatchpeter
-- 👀 I’m interested in Python, Raspberry Pi and Rugby match
+- 👀 I’m interested in Python, Raspberry Pi, Rugby sport and Swatch watches of course
 - 🌱 I’m currently learning Github
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...still thinking
-- 📫 How to reach me ...
+- 📫 How to reach me : swatchpeter@gmail.com

 <!---
 swatchpeter/swatchpeter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.